 Overview Glass Table (Columns)

-This Glass Table provides a quick overview of the Synthetic Monitoring, Application Performance Monitoring, and Infrastructure Monitoring.
+This glass table provides a quick overview of the Splunk Synthetic Monitoring, Splunk Infrastructure Monitoring, and Splunk APM .

 After you click into the details, with another click you move into the Splunk Observability Cloud with an embedded deep link, providing you with the native results fully in context.